Black Friday is around the corner but is it all it’s cracked up to be and will it survive in years to come? Fashion North investigates.

-Many shoppers have found themselves disappointed with deals noticing that some items they purchased were, in fact, cheaper at different during the year.
+Many shoppers have found themselves disappointed with deals noticing that some items they purchased were, in fact, cheaper at different times during the year.

 This, of course, leads customers to doubt the value of discounts in the future causing them to be more knowledgeable and careful in following years.

-Future Thinking Research found that 50% of consumers now think that express deals are not worth it and are all a part of a marketing scheme to trick customers into purchasing goods they may not need.
+Future Thinking Research found that half of consumers now think that express deals are not worth it and are all a part of a marketing scheme to trick customers into purchasing goods they may not need.

 That isn’t such good news for retailers as it resulted in a fall of potential sale figures because shoppers had intended to buy items at their original price.

 Verdict Retail also predicts that over the next three to five years consumers will become increasingly money savvy and sensitive to prices, leading more to think before spending and postponing purchases to make the most of lower prices.

 Zoe Mills, Analyst at Verdict Retail, comments: “This year, we expect to see the greatest participation in Black Friday yet, kick-starting the Christmas-buying season.
 However, the event’s future success is unknown, as consumers become more price sensitive and retailers struggle to drive incremental spend.”